mylesagray/blog/content/cv/index.md

 _For an overview of the content I've created at VMware, check out my [works page](/works)._

+My role at VMware was consistent – but my focus areas changed over time as my interests developed.

+Technical Marketing/Dev Advocacy focuses on evangelising product or technologies publicly, building collateral (Git repos, webinars, seminars, demos, presentation decks, YouTube videos, podcasts, etc), training teams internally, engaging with customers on pre-sales calls in addition to at conferences or 1-1 on social media, providing feedback to product management and engineering on how features are received alongside customer asks or wishes.
+A large portion of my time is spent in research and trying out new technologies with an aim to figure out how they tie in with the products I look after.

 #### Staff Technical Marketing Architect (01/2022 - Present)

-Covering Tanzu Application Platform and Cloud Native Runtimes (Knative).
+Covering Tanzu Application Platform – a developer-focused self-hosted PaaS taking devs from source code to URL.
+Also responsible for Cloud Native Runtimes (Knative).

 #### Staff Technical Marketing Architect (09/2020 - 01/2022)

-Covering vSphere with Tanzu, the DevOps perspective and "art of the possible" with K8s, CI/CD, GitOps and ML.
+Covering vSphere with Tanzu (K8s-aaS on prem), the DevOps/SRE perspective and “art of the possible” with K8s, CI/CD, GitOps and ML.

 #### Senior Technical Marketing Architect (08/2017 - 09/2020)

-Covering vSAN on Stretched Clusters, Complex Networks and the Cloud Native Storage (CSI) plugin for K8s.
+Covering vSAN on Stretched Clusters, complex networks and the VMware Cloud Native Storage (CSI) driver for Kubernetes and our experimental storage for Docker initiative.

 ### Novosco (now Telefonica IT)